CLOSED CHURCHES WITHIN THE

 Brief History:

-in September 1834 by Rev. William Brown and is one of the oldest in the
+organized in September 1834 by Rev. William Brown and is one of the oldest in

 The 1900 Bradford County Directory

-New Albany and Norway Hill (aka Norway Ridge) – and at one time the charge
+Norway Hill (aka Norway Ridge) – and at one time the charge supposedly included

 Final disposition:

-pastored by Rev. Samuel Jordan, who lives in the house across the road and to
+church pastored by Rev. Samuel Jordan, who lives in the house across the road

 Location: